David L O Smith

 TED20

-I also have a 'Little Grey Fergie' TED20 which is designed to be started on petrol and then switched over to paraffin / kerosene (actually TVO, Tractor Vapourising Oil) when the engine is sufficiently hot.
+I used to have a 'Little Grey Fergie' TED20 which is designed to be started on petrol and then switched over to paraffin / kerosene (actually TVO, Tractor Vapourising Oil) when the engine is sufficiently hot.
 TVO is no longer available as a fuel but, if you have a license, it may be mixed up from domestic kerosene and petrol, along the lines suggested by Shell and others at The Friends of Ferguson Heritage Ltd.

 Series 3 Land Rover